tomzmtl/Pancake/README.md

 ### delete( $table, $where)

-Delete rows from a table.
+Deletes rows from a table.

 ##### Parameters